 Mikhail Baryshnikov is arguably the world’s most famous male ballet dancer.
 Of course we mean outside the world of ballet that is.
-Baryshnikov has danced his way into more people’s homes than any other male ballet dancer we can think of.
+Baryshnikov has danced his way into more people’s homes than majority of other ballet dancers – in fact, possibly any other male ballet dancer we can think of.
 Nominated for an Oscar in 1977 for The Turning Point he went on to costar with Gregory Hines and Isabella Rossellini White Nights.
 His latest claim to fame was portraying Aleksandr Petrovksy, one of Carrie Bradshaw’s many love interests in Sex and the City.
 In the later the played a painter and did not perform a single ballet, that we can remember.
 Yet, everyone knows who he is, world famous ballet dancer Mikhail Baryshnikov.

 Baryshnikov made it to household name status in the 80’s and this is a rare feat in the world of male ballet dancers.
 So we got to thinking about this and realized, even though they haven’t made it to the level of popularity that Baryshnikov has there are many male ballet dancers who are famous for what they do, which would be dance superbly in ballets.
 Then we thought that someone out there must be interested in reading about other male ballet dancers.
 This brought us to our first installment of…